Brutal reality of everyday life in dangerous Tijuana

 WARNING: Graphic content

-Confronting photos showing corpses piled on morgue floors have revealed the brutal reality of life in Tijuana, which has been named as the world's most dangerous city.
+Confronting photos showing corpses piled up on morgue floors have revealed the brutal reality of life in Tijuana, which has been named as the world's most dangerous city.

 The photos were allegedly taken at the Forensic Medical Centre in the Mexican city, which shares a border with the US.